alexraskin/dynipupdate/README.md

 # dynipupdate
-A python script to update IP of local with DYN DNS.
+A python script to update local IP address with DYN DNS.